Cosmian/mse-cli/documentation/docs/saas/configuration.md

 If no `expiration_date` is specified in the configuration file, the expiration date of the application is the expiration date of the certificate.
 Otherwise, the expiration date is set to 1 year (except for `4g-eu-001` hardware).

-### MSE docker
+### Cosmian Enclave docker

-The `docker` parameter defines which Docker image will run in the MSE node. *Cosmian* offers several Docker images (use the tag with the most recent date):
+The `docker` parameter defines which Docker image will run in the Cosmian Enclave SaaS node. *Cosmian* offers several Docker images (use the tag with the most recent date):

 - [mse-flask](https://github.com/Cosmian/mse-app-examples/pkgs/container/mse-flask): containing flask dependencies.
 - [mse-pytorch](https://github.com/Cosmian/mse-app-examples/pkgs/container/mse-pytorch): containing flask and machine learning dependencies using pytorch.